-We currently generate revenue from a limited number of customers that have entered into Settlement and License Agreements.
-Although our GABRIEL Collaboration Suite is not currently generating revenue, it will take time for us to grow our installed user base and generate new customers.
+We currently generate revenue from a limited number of customers that have entered Settlement and License Agreements.
+Although our GABRIEL Collaboration Suite TM is not currently generating revenue, it will take time for us to grow our installed user base and generate new customers.
 Additionally, there is no guarantee that we will be able to derive revenue from new customers, sustain or increase revenue from existing customers or replace customers from whom we currently generate revenue.
 As a result, our revenue may be limited or static.

-We have limited technical resources and are at an early stage in the development and commercialization of our GABRIEL Collaboration Suite.
+We have limited technical resources and are at an early stage in commercialization of our GABRIEL Collaboration SuiteTM.

-We recently launched our first commercial product, the GABRIEL Collaboration Suite.
-As such, we have a small technical team, which limits our ability to rapidly adapt our product to customer requirements or add new product features to maintain our competitive edge and drive adoption.
-Based on the scale of our technical resources, our limited historical financial data upon which to base our projected revenue or planned operating expenses related to our GABRIEL Collaboration Suite, we may not be able to effectively:
+Part of our business includes the internal development of commercial products we seek to monetize.
+This aspect of our business may require significant capital, time and resources and we cannot guarantee that it will be successful or meet our expectations.
+We currently have only one commercial product, the GABRIEL Collaboration SuiteTM.
+As such, we have a small technical team, which may limit our ability to rapidly adapt our product to customer requirements or add new product features to maintain our competitive edge and drive adoption.
+Based on the scale of our technical resources, our limited historical financial data upon which to base our projected revenue or planned operating expenses related to our GABRIEL Collaboration SuiteTM, we may not be able to effectively:

-- generate revenues or profit from product sales; - drive adoption of our products; - attract and retain customers for our products; - provide appropriate levels of customer training and support for our products; - · implement an effective marketing strategy to promote awareness of our products; - · focus our research and development efforts in areas that generate returns on our efforts; - anticipate and adapt to changes in our market; or - protect our products from any system failures or other breaches.
+- generate revenues or profit from product sales; - · drive adoption of our products; - attract and retain customers for our products; - provide appropriate levels of customer training and support for our products; - · implement an effective marketing strategy to promote awareness of our products;

+- focus our research and development efforts in areas that generate returns on our efforts; - anticipate and adapt to changes in our market; or - protect our products from any system failures or other breaches.